🧊 IceColdTubs

 6. Best cheap chiller setup — DIY chest-freezer plunge

 Handy and on a tight budget?
 A converted chest freezer makes a genuinely cold, low-running-cost plunge for $300-600 in parts.
 It’s the most affordable way to get chiller-level cold without a chiller’s price, but it requires careful waterproofing and electrical safety (GFCI is non-negotiable).
-See our [DIY cold plunge walkthrough] in the cold plunge guide before attempting one.
+See our full DIY cold plunge build guide — with a complete parts list and the chest-freezer route — before attempting one.

 • Pros: very cold, cheap to run, satisfying project.